brianglass/anastasis/files/washing_of_the_feet.md

 After the Ekphonesis, when the Priest says,

 And that he would count us worthy*,* **those whose feet are be washed take their places on the benches provided.
 And as the Priest begins to read the 1st Gospel for the Washing, the Superior stands and does as the Gospel directs.
 When it says,** He laid aside his garments*,* **he takes off the mandyas.
 At,** ** Taking a towel, he girded himself*,* **he takes the apron and girds himself.
 At,** ** He poured water for the washing*,* **he too pours warm water.
-And again at,** ** He began to wash his DisciplesÂ’ feet*,* **he too begins to wash the feet of the 12 persons, starting with the Porter and ending with the Bursar and the Ecclesiarch, and to dry the feet of each of those whose feet have been washed and to kiss them.
+And again at,** ** He began to wash his Disciples’ feet*,* **he too begins to wash the feet of the 12 persons, starting with the Porter and ending with the Bursar and the Ecclesiarch, and to dry the feet of each of those whose feet have been washed and to kiss them.
 When he reaches the Bursar, the Priest reads the rest of the Gospel,** He comes then to Simon Peter, who says to him. **And then he completes what follows of the same Gospel, beginning,** And that he would count us worthy, **etc.**

 Priest: